 Your retirement years can be the most exciting time of your life.
 Those who plan properly can spend their retirement traveling the world, volunteering for different organizations and spending quality time with their loved ones.
 Remember retirement means what you want it to mean.

 After decades of hard work, you deserve to spend your retirement doing the things you love.
-By taking steps now to build up your retirement savings and improve your financial health, you can spend fewer years working and more time focusing on doing what you want to do.
+By taking steps to build up your retirement savings and improve your financial health, you can spend fewer years working and more time focusing on doing what you want.

 And make sure you do all your research!
 Don’t forget to look into things like health insurance.
 Getting an independent health care plan is the worst, believe me.
 Been there done that.